Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_simple.md

-# Your First Adventure Story
+# Your First Adventure

-Welcome, Math Master!
-You've conquered times tables!
-Now let's create something EPIC - your own adventure story!
-Can you make a story where YOU choose what happens?
+Make a story where YOU choose what happens!

-## 🎯 Today's Mission
-Create a simple story with two different paths!

-## Let's Do It!
+## What to Do
-1. Read the story - see the two choices!
-2. Press the green **Run** button
+1. Press Run
-3. Type "left" or "right" to choose your path!
+2. Type "left" or "right" to choose!

 ```python
 print("=== THE MYSTERIOUS FOREST ===")